pyconau/2018.pycon-au.org/README.md

 ./new_post Post Title Goes here
 ```

+## Cards and Header Images

+Cards and Header images need to be absolute URLs.
+Prefix all with `/img`

 ## Issues

 If you wish to update the conference website, please submit a [pull request](https://help.github.com/articles/about-pull-requests/)